Bizarre Crazy Wonders of Wildlife

 These bizarre hoppers are there before you know they’ve arrived, because of their camouflage.
 Then you see things falling out of a tree en mass.
 I haven’t measured one because they stink.
 Although it never bothered the plated lizard, while they fell on top of it.
 It made short work of a few and gave up.
 Maybe the taste?
 Yuck.

-The giant plated lizard came out of hiding in the rocks, probably disturbed by the noise these bizarre locusts made falling on the leaves by the hundreds.
-They hang onto one another in what I would call a bunch and as they get too heavy, they fall to the ground en mass.
+The giant plated lizard came out of hiding in the rocks, probably disturbed by the noise these crazy locusts made falling on the leaves by the hundreds.
+They hang onto one another in what I would call a chain gang bunch and as they get too heavy, they fall to the ground en mass.
 Obviously this is after a fair period of eating and growing from the contents of your tree.